 The levels of ferric sodium EDTA in foods that were used in the dietary exposure assessment were derived from the Application.
-The Application states that, 90.484 mg ferric sodium EDTA is equivalent to 12 mg iron, the Recommended Dietary Intake for iron as specified in the Code for labelling purposes.
-The Code provided the maximum claimable amount of iron permitted per reference quantity (proportion of Recommended Dietary Intake) as shown in Table 3.
+The Application states that 90.484 mg ferric sodium EDTA is equivalent to 12 mg iron, the Recommended Dietary Intake for iron as specified in the Code for labelling purposes.
+The Code provided the maximum claimable amount of iron permitted per reference quantity (proportion of Recommended Dietary Intake) as shown in Table 3 and this was assumed to represent the amount of iron that would be added to foods.
 Concentration levels were assigned to food groups based on the claimable amount.

-An example of the calculations for ferric sodium EDTA concentration for the purpose of estimating the exposure assessment is as explained in Figure 2.
+An example of the calculations for ferric sodium EDTA concentration for the purpose of estimating exposure is set out in Figure 2.
 The foods and proposed levels of use for ferric sodium EDTA are shown in Table 5.

-As per the permissions in the Code:

-maximum claim per reference quantity for bread i.e. mg of ferric sodium EDTA per reference quantity = 3.0 mg (25%)/ 50g = (90.484 mg ferric sodium EDTA x 0.25) per 50 g serve = 22.6 x (1000/50) mg/kg = 452 mg/kg

-Market share values were assigned for some foods based on current Market uptake for fortified foods i.e. if 20% of breads are currently fortified with one or more nutrients

-=452 mg/kg x 0.20 =90 mg/kg
+As per the permissions in the Code: Maximum claim per reference quantity for bread i.e. mg of ferric sodium EDTA per reference quantity = 3.0 mg (25%)/ 50 g = (90.484 mg ferric sodium EDTA x 0.25) per 50 g serve = 22.6 x (1000/50) mg/kg = 452 mg/kg Market share values were assigned for some foods based on current Market uptake for fortified foods i.e. if 20% of breads are currently fortified with one or more nutrients = 3.0 mg (25%)/ 50 g = (90.484 mg ferric sodium EDTA x 0.25) per 50 g serve = 22.6 x (1000/50) mg/kg = 452 mg/kg x 0.20 = 90 mg/kg

-Figure 2: Ferric sodium EDTA concentration for the purpose of estimating the exposure assessment
+Figure 2: Calculation of ferric sodium EDTA concentration for the purpose of estimating exposure